Staff & Board Members

 Jean is a retired pharmacist who earned her BS in Pharmacy at the University of South Carolina while husband Jody was assigned at Fort Jackson, S.C.

-During Jody’s 20 years as an Army officer, Jean was active as a per diem pharmacist, a Red Cross volunteer at military bases, and a community and chapel activities volunteer.
-The Sherrills retired to San Antonio in July 1993, where Jean began her 18-year career as a pharmacist with CVS Caremark Mail Order Division.
+During Jody’s 20 years as an Army officer, Jean was active as a per diem pharmacist and volunteer at many military bases.
+The Sherrills retired to San Antonio in July 1993 and Jean enjoyed an 18-year pharmacy career.

 She retired again in April 2011.
-In 2008, Jean became aware of the significant refugee influx into San Antonio and began to serve at the Center for Refugee Services as ESL teacher, transportation provider, and addressing other needs of the community.
+In 2008, Jean became aware of the significant refugee influx into San Antonio and began to volunteer at CRS. .

 Bio